-- 6. The objectives of the external auditor, where the entity has an internal audit function that the external auditor has determined is likely to be relevant to the audit, are to determine: - (a) Whether, and to what extent, to use specific work of the internal auditors; and - (b) If so, whether such work is adequate for the purposes of the audit.
+- The objectives of the external auditor, where the entity has an 6. internal audit function that the external auditor has determined is likely to be relevant to the audit are: - To determine whether, and to what extent, to use specific (a) work of the internal auditors; and - If using the specific work of the internal auditors, to (b) determine whether that work is adequate for the purposes of the audit.